mattnite/gyro/README.md

-This project is merely a prototype exploring a simple packaging use case for zig, and that's including source from zig-only projects in git repositories.
+This project is merely a prototype exploring a simple packaging use case for zig, inspiration is taken from nix.
-Right now it will only fetch using https.

 ## Methodology